-Described as a ‘revolution in civilisation’, Saudi Arabia is planning to build a futuristic metropolis called the Line, which will take the form of mirrored glass ‘earthscraper’ that stretches for miles across the desert.
+Described as a ‘revolution in civilisation’, Saudi Arabia is planning to build a futuristic metropolis called the Line, which will take the form of a mirrored glass ‘earthscraper’ that stretches for miles across the desert.
 Jenny Southan reports

 Up until now, there has been little update on Saudi Arabia’s proposed smart city Neom but now the country has revealed a sci-fi promotional video of the Red Sea enclave’s forthcoming centrepiece – the Line.